ngndang/Better-Slicer/README.md

 **Other information**
 + The naming format is: name_number, where number is the order of the sprite on the grid
 + Every operation is undo-able
++ This script works fine on the latest 3.0 beta, I am unsure about way older versions
-+ This script is written on Windows and I have not tested on Mac or Linux, but it should work
++ I work on Windows and I have not tested on Mac or Linux, but it should work